-- 2.A.
-The holder of a preliminary (tenure-track) appointment at the rank of Assistant Professor will be simultaneously considered for tenure and promotion to Associate Professor in the fifth year of the preliminary appointment.
-However, the holder of a preliminary (tenure-track) appointment at the rank of Assistant Professor may apply to be considered for tenure and promotion to Associate Professor in their 3rd or 4th years of service.
+2.A.
+The holder of a preliminary (tenure-track) appointment at the rank of Assistant Professor will be simultaneously considered for tenure and promotion to Associate Professor in the fourth year fifth year of the preliminary appointment.
+However, the holder of a preliminary (tenure-track) appointment at the rank of Assistant Professor may apply to be considered for tenure and promotion to Associate Professor in their

+2n3rd or 3rd4th years of service.
 Normal practice may vary from unit to unit.
-If a faculty employee applies for tenure and promotion in their third or fourth year of service and at the unit level Tenure and Promotion committee there is a negative decision, the candidate may withdraw his/her application without prejudice.
-If the candidate proceeds to the Faculty level, then the full process, including appeals, will continue to a final decision except as described in section 8.G. for the Sprott School of Business. - 2.A.I.
+If a faculty employee applies for tenure and promotion in their secondthird or thirdfourth year of service and at the unit level Tenure and Promotion committee there is a negative decision, the candidate may withdraw his/her application without prejudice.
+If the candidate proceeds to the Faculty level, then the full process, including appeals, will continue to a final decision except as described in section 8.G. for the Sprott School of Business.

+- 2.A.I.
 Simultaneous consideration for tenure and promotion is undertaken at the unit (the Department Tenure and Promotion Committee) and at the Faculty level (the Faculty Tenure and Promotion Committee).
 At the University level, recommendations for tenure are assessed by the Provost and Vice-President (Academic) and recommendations for promotion are assessed by the University Promotions Committee. - 2.A.II.
-In all cases letters from external referees shall be available for consideration at the Faculty and University levels in accordance with the procedures specified at sections 2.B.III.; 3.B.III.; 4.B.III.; or 6.B.IV. as applicable.
+In all cases letters from external referees shall be available for consideration for promotion to Associate Professor at the Faculty and University levels in accordance with the procedures specified at sections 2.B.III.; 3.B.III.; 4.B.III.; or 6.B.IV. as applicable. - 2.B.

-- 2.B.
 University Criteria and Procedures for Tenure and Promotion to Associate Professor - 2.B.I.
 Consideration for the awarding of tenure and promotion to Associate Professor shall be based on the following criteria: - a.
 Academic and Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned Ph.D. (or equivalent) or the degree that is determined as the terminal degree for the discipline and any additional credentials required for the specific position that were stated in the letter of appointment. - b.
-Teaching Effectiveness a strong record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - c.
-Research, Scholarly and/or Creative Work a strong and sustained record of research, scholarship, and/or creative achievement as appropriate for the field of expertise, including published work assessed by peer review, demonstrating a successful career as a professor and established scholar.
-Candidates for tenure and promotion to Associate Professor are expected to have applied for external research funding, and success in obtaining external grants, industrial research and development contracts shall be recognized. - d.
-Service to the University- an appropriate record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University.
-It is expected that assigned service, pre-tenure shall be below the average service levels of faculty members in the same unit. - e.
-Where there is a significant record of service to society, such as extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized.
+Teaching Effectiveness a competent strong record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - c.
+Research, Scholarly and/or Creative Work a promise of continued strong and sustained record of research, scholarship, and/or creative achievement as appropriate for the field of expertise, as defined in the criteria developed by the candidate's unit(s).including published work assessed by peer review, demonstrating a successful career as a professor and established scholar.
+Candidates for tenure and promotion to Associate Professor are expected to have applied for external research funding, and success in obtaining external grants, industrial research and development contracts shall be recognized.